RyanGA09/CollegeTask_SimpleDesignUploadCRUD/README.md

 # College Task - Simple Design Upload CRUD

-A simple application to efficiently manage designer data and their design works.
-This project allows users to easily add, update, and delete designer information, as well as upload and manage design files.
-With a straightforward interface, users can maintain accurate records of designers and their creations, fostering better organization and accessibility of creative assets.
+This is a Simple Design Upload CRUD as my assignment to study Web Programming in College in 2023.
+The project allows users to efficiently manage designer data and their design works by providing a simple interface to add, update, and delete designer information, as well as upload and manage design files.
+This application helps maintain accurate records of designers and their creations, promoting better organization and accessibility of creative assets.

 ## Features